41.2266° N, 75.2676° W

 *This facility is used by our summer camp programs June through August.

 The Barn is a rugged carpeted bunkhouse ideal for youth and young adult retreats.
-The main level features a windowed lounge with storage space and central bath/shower rooms for guys and gals.
+The main level features a windowed lounge with storage space and central bath/shower rooms for guys and girls.
 Seven bedrooms, sleeping a maximum of 36 people, are located upstairs.
 Linens, pillows and towels are not provided.
 Many groups combine a stay at the Barn with use of the Wilderness Pavilion for group meals and activities.